Clarice Smith Performing Arts Center: History

 The Clarice Smith Center is named in honor of visual artist Clarice Smith, whose late husband Robert H. Smith (UM ’50) was a major philanthropist who supported projects in culture, business and Jewish life.
 As an alumnus of the University of Maryland, he made major contributions to The Clarice Smith Performing Arts Center and to the Robert H. Smith School of Business.

 The Clarice Smith Performing Arts Center was originally conceived as an academic center for teaching the performing arts, but during the planning stages that mission evolved to include not only presentation of performances by touring artists, but also the creation of programs that focused on the people of Prince George's County, Maryland, where the University of Maryland is located.
 Thus there are now occasionally events organized entirely by outside contractors, for which the Center disclaims responsibility.

 Architecture

 Situated on 17 acre of land, the 318000 sqft facility was the largest single building ever constructed by the State of Maryland.
 The initial cost of the building was $130 million, supported in partnership by the State of Maryland, the University of Maryland, and Prince George's County.

 It was designed by international architects Moore Ruble Yudell in association with Ayers/Saint/Gross; acoustical consultant Kirkegaard Associates; theatre consultants Theatre Project Consultants; mechanical/electrical/plumbing engineering by Henry Adams LLC; and lobby interiors by Gensler.
 Construction was by Turner Construction Company.

 Five of the center's six performance spaces are accessible from the Grand Pavilion, the center's main lobby; the sixth is at the top of the stairs in the Upper Pavilion.
+The Dekelboum Concert Hall, Gildenhorn Recital Hall, and Kay theatre feature a specially designed silent HVAC system, making them ideal locations for music recording.
+Clarice also offers a large grass area space on the back side of the building where students frequently study and enjoy some disc golf.